csrs/csrs.github.io/about.md

 Hello, and welcome to my website.
 Here you'll find a little bit more about myself.
 I took a number of years off between graduating high school and starting college (where I am now), so my timeline looks a bit different than most.

+I'm interested in front-end development, and have been teaching myself some statistics and data science on the side.

 ## Current/Future...
-#### Incoming Software Engineering Intern at Mapbox
+#### Software Engineering Intern at Mapbox - rescinded due to COVID-19
-June 2020 - August 2020

 #### Computer Science student
-I have taken coursework in Python, C, C++, and Web development.
+I have taken coursework in Python, Javascript, C, C++, and Web development.

 ## Previously...
 #### Community Manager at Mozilla